gospodinp/torei-rpg/rules.md

 Anything else, you need to find, steal, buy or borrow.
 Most of the time, we can just assume that you use what is at hand.

-> The game is about your *character*, not your gear, so don't get too caught up in Belongings!
+> The game is about your *character*, not your gear, so don't get too caught up in [Belongings]!

 ### Guns are complicated